Eloy Jiménez Player Props: White Sox vs. Mariners

-The Chicago White Sox, including Eloy Jimenez (.250 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Logan Gilbert and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.
+Eloy Jimenez -- with an on-base percentage of .250 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the Seattle Mariners, with Bryce Miller on the mound, on June 18 at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mariners.
+In his most recent game, he notched a home run while going 1-for-5 against the Mariners.

 Eloy Jiménez Game Info & Props vs. the Mariners